department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/conversation-guide.md

 - *Check Settings > Meeting > In Meeting (Basic) > Screen sharing > Who can share > All Participants*

+- *Check Settings > Meeting > In Meeting (Basic) > Hide participant profile pictures in a meeting ON*

-- *Open a standalone browser window to https://staging.va.gov/find-forms/*
+- *Open a standalone browser window to prototype URL TBD*

 - *Do Not Disturb ON so no notifications*